 Secondary hypogonadism, also known as hypogonadotropic hypogonadism, is caused by a problem with the pituitary gland or hypothalamus.
 The hypothalamus and pituitary gland are located in the brain and help regulate various body functions, including the production of sex hormones.
 Disorders affecting these parts of the brain can result in lowered function of the sex glands and insufficient amounts of sex hormones.

-Complications of hypogonadism in newborns may include abnormal genitals.
-In pubescent boys, lack of treatment can result in impaired genital growth, absence of body hair, and enlarged breasts.
-Complications in untreated adult males include:
+The complications of hypogonadism in newborns may include abnormal genitals.
+In pubescent boys, a lack of treatment can lead to impaired genital growth, the absence of body hair, and enlarged breasts.

 - erectile dysfunction

-Complications in females include:
+The complications of hypogonadism in untreated females include:

-- menstrual problems
+- menstrual irregularities

 Hormone Replacement Therapy

 In most cases, hypogonadism can be treated effectively with HRT.
 This treatment consists of taking medications containing the hormone that your body is lacking, such as testosterone, estrogen and progesterone, or pituitary hormones to replace the ones that the body no longer produces.